jerome-labidurie/docker-MinecraftStats/README.md

 The container behaviour can be modified via environment variables of docker (`--env` option)

 * **MS_UPDATE_FREQ**
-  * frequency in minutes to update MinecraftStats database
+  * delay (in minutes) between updates of MinecraftStats database
   * default: 10
 * **MS_LISTEN_PORT**
   * listening port for the python webserver